Great Business Ideas: Information dashboards and monitoring performance

 • It provides the pipeline numbers that measure activity and not just sales.

-READ: Great Business Ideas: The buyers cycle
+READ: Great Business Ideas: Lifestyle brands

 The information provided by dashboards means that managers know where to focus their support.
 They do not need to focus on salespeople whose month-to-date sales are behind if they have appointments for the rest of the month, whereas they do need to support people with no appointments booked, even if they are exceeding sales targets.
 Information from the dashboard approach can be communicated widely, providing a common language and focus in an organization.